[A Psalm] of David.

 Psalm 25:18 “Look upon mine affliction and my pain; and forgive all my sins.”

 See Psalm 25:16.
 This is a repetition of earnest pleading, as if God still turned away from him, and did not stoop to regard him.
-In trouble and distress piety thus pleads with God, and repeats the earnest supplication for His help.
-Though God seems not to regard the prayer, faith does not fail, but renews the supplication, confident that He will still hear and save.
+In trouble and distress, David thus pleads with God, and repeats the earnest supplication for His help.
+Though God seems to not to regard the prayer, David’s faith does not fail, but renews the supplication, confident that He will still hear and save.

 “And forgive all my sins”: The mind, as above remarked, connects trouble and sin together.
 When we are afflicted, we naturally inquire whether the affliction is not on account of some particular transgressions of which we have been guilty.
 And even when we cannot trace any direct connection with sin, affliction suggests the general fact that we are sinners.
 And that all our troubles are originated by that fact.
 One of the benefits of affliction, therefore, is to call to our remembrance our sins, and to keep before our mind the fact that we are violators of the law of God.
 This connection between suffering and sin, in the sense that the one naturally suggests the other.
 This was more than once illustrated in the miracles performed by the Savior (see Matt.
 9:2).

-David like so many of us, is connecting the sin he has committed with the affliction and pain he has now.
+David like has many of us, is connecting the sin he has committed, with the affliction and pain he now has.
 Some illness is brought on by sin, but not all.

 James 5:14-15 “Is any sick among you? let him call for the elders of the church; and let them pray over him, anointing him with oil in the name of the Lord:” “And the prayer of faith shall save the sick, and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him.”